Free Vibration analysis of Curvilinearly Stiffened Composite plates with an arbitrarily shaped cutout using Isogeometric Analysis: Introduction

-To overcome sevale disadvantages of traditional finite element method, Isogeometric Analysis (IGA) was introducted by Hughes et al. \cite{Hughes2005,cottrell2009isogeometric} which implements an isoparametric formulation by using NURBS basis functions to describe the geometry and to construct the finite basis approximations.
+Isogeometric Analysis (IGA) was introducted by Hughes et al. \cite{Hughes2005,cottrell2009isogeometric} which implements an isoparametric formulation by using NURBS basis functions to describe the geometry and to construct the finite basis approximations.
 The IGA developed rapidly and has been successfully applied in various fields \cite{cottrell2006isogeometric,manh2011isogeometric,bazilevs2012isogeometric,nguyen2015extended,tran2015vibration} including laminated composite plates \cite{kapoor2012geometrically,kapoor2013interlaminar,tran2014isogeometric} and functionally graded plates under a thermal environment \cite{tran2013isogeometric,phung2017nonlinear,carrera2005transverse}.
-Qin et al.\cite{qin2017free} used IGA isogeometric analysis to analyze the static response of stiffened panels and extended their work to analyze dynamic response of such structures using polynomial splines over hierarchical T-meshes (PHT- splines) \cite{QIN201972}.
+Even though Qin et al.\cite{qin2017free} used IGA isogeometric analysis to analyze the static response of stiffened panels, studies emphasizing isogeometric analysis for the vibrational behvaior of stiffened composite plates are limited.